Don't Buy air fryers

 - Our tests cover a wide range of brands and prices, from basic cheaper air fryers to those with fancy extra features such as a grill element or a compartment that allows you to cook two different foods at once.

-Find out which air fryers are Don’t Buys and which are Best Buys by taking out a £1 Which? trial.
+Join Which? to find out which air fryers are Don’t Buys and which are Best Buys.